 - Big Bad: Carnor Jax, Ennix Devian.

 - Subverted by Carnor Jax, who managed to take over the Empire from Emperor Palpatine, despite only being a Royal Guard.
-Yet, from all sources, seems to have been a surprisingly competent ruler.
+Yet, from all sources, seems to have been a surprisingly competent ruler had his obsession of killing Kir Kanos not gotten in the way.

-- Dark Lord: Carnor Jax manages to briefly pull one of these off.
+- Dark Lord: Carnor Jax was able to pull this off quite well.

-- The Dragon: Ennix Devian was sort of this to Emperor Palpatine (presumably for jobs Vader was overqualified for).
+- Ennix Devian was sort of this to Emperor Palpatine (presumably for jobs Vader was overqualified for).

 - Which makes Blim the Dragon to the Dragon to the Dragon to the Dragon!